pyeventsourcing/eventsourcing/README.md

 The `World` class uses the aggregate base class `Aggregate` from the library's `domain` module.
-The `@event` decorator is used to define aggregate event classes by inspecting the parameters of the decorated method signature.
+The `@event` decorator is used to define aggregate event classes by inspecting the parameters of the decorated method signatures.
 Aggregate event objects are triggered when the decorated methods are called.
-The decorated method body is used to evolve the state of an aggregate instance.
+The decorated method bodies are used to evolve the state of the aggregate object.

 ```python
 # Call the aggregate class.